The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 “I wonder how many of these relationships are still strong?”
 I said teasingly.

-“If it’s like most couples I know, not long – there just aint no love in New York City.”
+“If it’s like most couples I know, not long – finding endearing love in New York City is damn near impossible.”

-“Well, for every one or a few that split up, there is always one that lasts a lifetime,” I affirmed.
+“Well, for every one that splits up, there is always one that lasts a lifetime,” I said wishfully.

 Stacy loved the beach.
 As a young child, she would visit Coney Island often with her sisters.
 Summers in Coney Island usually ring with the sound of screams from roller coasters and playful shouts from bumper cars and spinning teacups.
 The sounds, the smell the sea breeze – all brought back lovely memories of peace and bliss.

 She had an uncle who lived in nearby Long Beach.
-She loved how the beach has retained the unique urbarnish New York look and feel.
+She loved how the beach has retained the unique urban New York look and feel.

-“Despite been 20 miles. away, I feel like I’m smack dab in the middle of Brooklyn with the same diversity and character.
-Just substitute an enormous sandy white beach for the massive skyline,” she said.
+“Despite been 20 miles away, I feel like I’m smack dab in the middle of Brooklyn with the same diversity, culture and character.
+Just substitute an enormous sandy white beach for the massive skyline,” she declared.

 There are no major hotel chains here – it’s not overly congested like the beaches in Florida.
-And the water is cool and clean – not populated like the beaches in Mississippi or too cold like it is in Cape Cod.
+And the water is cool and clean – not populated like the beaches in Mississippi or chilly like it is in Cape Cod and Nantucket.

-After walking around Luna Park, we were ready to call it a day, and ready to head back to the city.
+After walking leisurely around Luna Park, we were ready to call it a day, and ready to head back to the congestion of NYC.

-When we parked in her hood, I reached over to grab something from the back seat.
+When we finally arrived in her hood and parked in front of her apartment, I reached over to grab something from the back seat.

-Stacy waited anxiously I had something up my sleeve.
+Stacy looked suspiciously as if I had something up my sleeve.

 “So I want you to hold on to this for me until I come back,” as I pulled out a brand new Macbook air, mint condition, still in the box.